Joyce Carol Oates: Early life and education

 Oates was born in Lockport, New York, the eldest of three children of Carolina (née Bush), a homemaker of Hungarian descent, and Frederic James Oates, a tool and die designer.
 She grew up on her parents' farm outside the town.

 Her brother, Fred Jr., and sister, Lynn Ann, were born in 1943 and 1956, respectively.
-(Lynn Ann has autism and institutionalized, and Oates has not seen her since 1971.)
-Oates grew up in the working-class farming community of Millersport, New York, and characterized hers as "a happy, close-knit and unextraordinary family for our time, place and economic status", but her childhood as "a daily scramble for existence".
-Her paternal grandmother, Blanche Woodside, lived with the family and was "very close" to Joyce.
-After Blanche's death, Joyce learned that Blanche's father had killed himself, and Blanche had subsequently concealed her Jewish heritage; Oates eventually drew on aspects of her grandmother's life in writing the novel The Gravedigger's Daughter (2007).
+Lynn Ann has autism and is institutionalized, and Oates has not seen her since 1971.
+Oates grew up in the working-class farming community of Millersport, New York.
+She characterized hers as "a happy, close-knit and unextraordinary family for our time, place and economic status", but her childhood as "a daily scramble for existence".
+Her widowed paternal grandmother, Blanche Woodside (née Morningstar), lived with the family and was "very close" to Joyce.
+After Blanche's death, Joyce learned that Blanche's father had killed himself.
+Oates eventually drew on aspects of her grandmother's life in writing the novel The Gravedigger's Daughter (2007).

-Violence marred the lives of Oates and her recent ancestors: Oates's mother's biological father was murdered in 1917, which led to Oates mother's informal adoption; and Oates's paternal grandmother survived, at age fourteen, an attempted murder-suicide at the hands of her own father.
-As a child, Oates’s next-door neighbor pled guilty to charges of arson and attempted murder of his family, and was sentenced to a prison term at Attica Correctional Facility.
+Violence marred the lives of Oates and her recent ancestors: Oates's mother's biological father was murdered in 1917, which led to Oates mother's informal adoption.
+At age fourteen, Oates's paternal grandmother Blanche survived an attempted murder-suicide at the hands of her own father.
+He did kill himself.
+When Oates was a child, her next-door neighbor pleaded guilty to charges of arson and attempted murder of his family, and was sentenced to a prison term at Attica Correctional Facility.

 Oates attended the same one-room school her mother had attended as a child.
 She became interested in reading at an early age and remembers Blanche's gift of Lewis Carroll's Alice's Adventures in Wonderland (1865) as "the great treasure of my childhood, and the most profound literary influence of my life.
 This was love at first sight!"
 In her early teens, she read the work of Charlotte Brontë, Emily Brontë, Fyodor Dostoevsky, William Faulkner, Ernest Hemingway, and Henry David Thoreau, writers whose "influences remain very deep".

 Oates began writing at the age of 14, when Blanche gave her a typewriter.
 Oates later transferred to several bigger, suburban schools and graduated from Williamsville South High School in 1956, where she worked for her high school newspaper.
 She was the first in her family to complete high school.

 As a teen, Oates also received early recognition for her writing by winning a Scholastic Art and Writing Award.